yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 k = 5 #number of classes to predict
 ```

-Similarly, we then defined the last MLP layers:
+Similarly, we then defined the last shared MLP which consist of only Fully Connected layers :

 ```python
 # Fully Connected Layers